Ecotourism

 get you started.

-- Research local customs, culture and history before leaving
+customs, culture and history before leaving

 on your eco-trip.
 Even if you only learn enough of the local language